Miss Isobel Wisher

-The Origins of Visual Culture: Psychological Foundations of Early Palaeolithic Cave Art in Northern Spain.
+The Origins of Visual Culture: Psychological Foundations of Palaeolithic Figurative Cave Art in Northern Spain.

 Palaeolithic cave art, since its discovery in the late 19th Century, has captivated the imagination of Palaeolithic researchers.
 Although recent research has identified a much older, non-figurative phase of Palaeolithic cave art, the vast majority is figurative and dates to >40,000 – 15,000 years ago, during the period of the European Upper Palaeolithic.
 It is dominated by breath-taking depictions of prey animals critical to the survival of Pleistocene hunter-gatherer groups; the representation of these ancient animals, by ancient minds, have thus deservingly been subject to extensive research.
 However, despite decades of research, Palaeolithic cave art remains an elusive phenomenon.
 The initial dismissals of its authenticity in the 19th Century, followed by a trend of uncritical ‘umbrella theories’ have resulted in a suite of untested interpretations.
 These has failed to elucidate important understandings of one of the most important human inventions; visual culture.